- Particle Data Group (PDG) resources

 - Particle Physics Journals and Conference Proceedings Series

 - Data preservation

 You'll find below a regularly updated collection of online information resources in particle physics and related areas.
 A slightly condensed version is published in the Particle Data Group (PDG) Review of Particle Physics and can be found at http://pdg.lbl.gov/2015/reviews/rpp2015-rev-online-hep-info.pdf.

 Please send suggestions for additions and updates to Annette.Holtkamp@cern.ch.

 REVIEW OF PARTICLE PHYSICS (RPP)

 A comprehensive report on the fields of particle physics and related areas of cosmology and astrophysics, including both review articles and a compilation/evaluation of data on particle properties.
 The review section includes articles, tables and plots on a wide variety of theoretical and experimental topics of interest to particle physicists and astrophysicists.
 The particle properties section provides tables of published measurements as well as the Particle Data Groups best values and limits for particle properties such as masses, widths, lifetimes, and branching fractions, and an extensive summary of searches for hypothetical particles.
-RPP is published every two years, with partial updates made available once each year on the web.
+RPP is published as a 1500-page book every two years, with partial updates made available once each year on the web.